naiza2000/Deep-learning---Automatic-Music-Transcription/MODEL -1 (CNN)/README.md

+# PREPROCESSING:
-1. Short Time Fourier Transform
+`1.
+Short Time Fourier Transform`

 The Fourier transform of an audio signal tells which frequencies are present in the signal along with the intensity of that frequency.
 If it is applied over the full audio signal, it loses the information of time dependence of these frequencies (that is when they occur).